-The prosthetic expert will be able to recommend an alternative prosthesis for you.
-The cost of suitable, custom made prosthetic limbs and any cosmetic covering will be considered in your compensation claim.
+A prosthetic expert will be able to recommend an alternative prosthesis for you.
+The cost of suitable, custom-made prosthetic limbs and any cosmetic covering will be considered in your compensation claim.
 Specialist solicitors will seek to obtain an interim payment to fund the best prosthetic limb for you as quickly as possible.

 The prosthetist will also consider additional prosthetics specific to your interests and hobbies, for example running, cycling or swimming.

 If you receive compensation, your entitlement to receive means tested benefits may be affected.
 There are ways, however, to protect the compensation and any entitlement to benefits, for example by setting up a Personal Injury Trust.

 Receiving benefits should not stop you from pursuing a claim for compensation but you should seek specific legal advice on this.